TaherPro/news-hub-app/README.md

 * Click any article to read the full story

 Tech Stack
+* React
+* NewsAPI for fetching articles
 * HTML + CSS for layout and styling
-* React